What is the ECS?: How does cbd work in my body?

 Although they both interact with the ECS, endocannabinoids and phytocannabinoids differ in origin:

-• Phytocannabinoids: Found in cannabis plants, compounds like CBD, CBG, and THC provide similar effects by interacting with the ECS.
+• Phytocannabinoids – Found in cannabis plants, compounds like CBD, CBG, and THC may support ECS function through receptor interaction.

-Both play crucial roles in influencing mood, pain relief, and sleep regulation, but phytocannabinoids offer an external means to support the ECS when the body’s own production is insufficient.
+Both play a role in influencing mood, stress response, and sleep regulation.
+However, phytocannabinoids provide an external means to complement the body’s natural processes when needed.

 Signs of an ECS Imbalance

-Recognizing these signs may help individuals seek ECS-friendly solutions to restore balance.
+Recognizing these signs may help individuals explore ECS-supportive lifestyle choices.

 How to Support and Replenish Your ECS

-Maintaining a healthy ECS involves a combination of lifestyle changes and supplementation:
+Maintaining a healthy ECS involves a combination of lifestyle choices and supplementation:

 1. Lifestyle Adjustments: